karng87/jqemu/arm/rp2040/README.md

     computes and appends the CRC,
     and then writes out the result as a second assembler source file, one that just uses data directives,

+## GPIO Control
+    On other board
+    this is usually just a matter of setting a few(usually memory-mapped) registers

+    SIO(Single-cycle I/O) interface